hyperter96/gitlab-operator/doc/installation.md

 ### TLS certificates

+To create a certificate for the Operator's Kubernetes webhook, [Cert Manager](https://cert-manager.io) is used.
+It is recommended to use Cert Manager for the GitLab certificates as well.

-We recommend [Cert Manager](https://cert-manager.io/docs/installation/) to create certificates used to secure the GitLab and Registry URLs.
-Follow the relevant instructions in the link based on your platform and preferred tooling.
+Follow the relevant [installation instructions](https://cert-manager.io/docs/installation/) based on your platform and preferred tooling.

 Our codebase currently targets Cert Manager 1.6.1.

+NOTE:
+Cert Manager is a prerequisite for the GitLab Operator, while the GitLab Helm chart bundles it.

 NOTE:
 Cert Manager [1.6](https://github.com/jetstack/cert-manager/releases/tag/v1.6.0) removed some deprecated APIs.
 As a result, if deploying Cert Manager >= 1.6, you will need GitLab Operator >= 0.4.

 ### Metrics